SLNC-DIMP/Cinch/README.md

 Setting up Cinch on your system:

 <ol>
+<li>Place the Cinch files in a web accessible directory</li>
 <li>Create a new database MySQL database and import the project.sql file into it.</li>
 <li>Open protected/config/main.php</li>
 <li>Scroll down to the db settings (line 68 or so).
 Set the database name, the username and password for your new Cinch database.</li>
-<li>Scroll to the bottome of main.php and set 'adminEmail' email address to your email address.
+<li>Scroll to the bottom of main.php and set 'adminEmail' email address to your email address.
+<li>You'll now need to repeat the previous two steps in protected/config/console.php.
 <li>Go to http://tika.apache.org/download.html and download the Apache Tika jar file.</li>
 <li>Place the Apache Tike jar file at the root of the Cinch/protected directory.</li>
 <li>Configure Cinch cron tasks.
 See the sample cron.txt file the root of Cinch for suggestions on how you might want to configure it.
 </ol>
-You should now be able to login as: admin admin.
+You should now be able to login to the web interface as: admin admin.
+You should then go the change password tab and update your password.

-If you don't want to run Cinch via cron you can run it from the commandline.
-If you navigate to Cinch/protected and run the following: path/to/php yiic.php.
-You should be presented with a list of available commands.
+If you don't want to run Cinch via cron you can run it from the command line.
+If you navigate to Cinch/protected and run the following: path/to/php yiic.php you should be presented with a list of available commands.
 The general way to run a command is: path/to/php yiic.php command.
 Several commands such as checksum and purgeystem have subcommands, which have to be run like so from the command line: path/to/php yiic.php command sub-command.

 You should run the commands in the following order: